Jeffreyjelly/jjs_light_ctrl_with_helpers/README.md

 ## Known problems
  - when dimming the lights and they fall below 0 I set the group to turn on at 1% and it turns on unwanted lights against the nightlight scene
    - need to calculate the dim percent and just set it to 1 instead of checking if the lights turned off after dimming
- - When the lights are turned off manually and the timer for `motion to dim` is still active the lights wont turn back on.
+ - ~~When the lights are turned off manually and the timer for `motion to dim` is still active the lights wont turn back on.~~
-   - this needs a major fix as that is a rather broken feature that won't fly for me. change the beginning check for the three (two timers and lights on) to just only check light by itself first.
-If lights were off clear out the dim to off timer and continue normal operation.
-   - instead just write a branch trigger that adjusts the timer if the lights are changed not from this automation. (if the lights are manually turned off to cancel and existing timers)